RejectModders/Flappy-Bird/README.md

 uv run main.py
 ```

+---

 ## 🎮 How to Play

-- Press SPACE to make the bird flap
+- Press `SPACE` to make the bird flap
 - Avoid the pipes
 - Try to get the highest score possible

+---

 ## 🎯 Features